CursosAlbertoBasalo/qindel-clean_lead-23_02/labs/PRACTICE.md

   I want to reserve for enrollments for myself or others in an activity So that I can secure my place
 Scenario: Create an enrollment with valid inputs
-  Given I am a participant John Doe
+  Given I am a participant Jane Doe
   When I create an enrollment for activity "Yoga class" for myself Then the enrollment is created